 In addition to budget-friendly home prices and low (especially for NJ) taxes, this retirement community offers homebuyers a lot for their money.
 The lots are private, and many of these comfortable homes have desirable upgrades.
 The HOA fees cover services that you would have to pay out of pocket in other neighborhoods, plus you have the use of the community bus, which saves on gas.

-The detached, ranch-style single-family homes were constructed by multiple builders, and range from a cozy 757 square feet up to over 1,800 square feet.
+The ranch-style, single-family homes were constructed by multiple builders, and range from a cozy 757 square feet up to over 1,800 square feet.
 They offer one to three bedrooms, one to two bathrooms, and one- or two-car garages.

 Throughout the community, there are doctors’ offices, pharmacies, convenience stores, restaurants, bakeries, clothing stores, and banks.
 If you want to run errands elsewhere, there’s a community bus that can take you to Shop Rite, Walmart, Target, Lowe’s, Kohl’s, and the Ocean County Mall.
 If you need to go to a hospital, the highly-rated Hackensack Meridian Health Ocean Medical Center is just 20 minutes away.